davestewart/vuex-pathify/docs/home.md

 - cleaner code
 - lighter files

-For a deeper insight check out the [code comparison](https://codesandbox.io/s/github/davestewart/vuex-pathify/tree/master/demo?initialpath=code) demo which illustrates a reduction Vuex code of between **2 and 14 times** (at least) depending on store size and setup.

 ### Next steps

 To get started:

-- Read the [Intro](/guide/intro.md) for an overview of the Pathify mechanism
 - Visit the [Setup](/guide/setup.md) page to install and use Pathify now
 - Read the [API](/api) section for a deep dive into Pathify's features

 To see Pathify in action:

 - Check the editable CodeSandbox [demo](https://codesandbox.io/s/github/davestewart/vuex-pathify/tree/master/demo)

+For a deeper insight:

+- read the [Intro](/guide/intro.md) for an overview of the Pathify mechanism
+- check out the [code comparison](https://codesandbox.io/s/github/davestewart/vuex-pathify/tree/master/demo?initialpath=code) demos which illustrate reductions in Vuex code of between **2 and 14 times**